nais/doc/content/deploy/README.md

 When you're ready, go to the [registration portal](https://deployment.prod-sbs.nais.io/auth/login) and follow the instructions.

-Best practice: use a single repository for all your team's infrastructure code and `nais.yaml` files.

 ### Obtain Github deployment credentials
 The self-service way of obtaining credentials is to [create a personal access token](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) that your CI pipeline can use to trigger the deployment.
-The token needs only the scope `repo_deployment`.
+The token needs only the `repo_deployment` scope.

-It is possible to authenticate as a Github App as well.
+TODO: It is possible to authenticate as a Github App as well.
 The drawback is that you need to be a Github admin.
 Usage and implementation of this method is left as an exercise to the reader.

 ### Performing the deployment